NeolGG/Advanced-ND-Class-Searcher/README.md

     One of the main reasons for making this tool was because many of the library rooms are always reserved and i think it would be convenient to have a quick tool to find a unused room in one of the academic buildings.

-Lastly, this isn't a ONLY OSINT tool but also a wrapper for a lot of the hidden public APIs for the user list, course list, and course details provided by Notre Dame/
+Lastly, this isn't ONLY a OSINT tool but also a wrapper for a lot of the hidden public APIs for the user list, course list, and course details provided by Notre Dame.